Skip to main content

 Node Scheduling and Deployment

-In Atlas Network, Node operators can choose from several different options for their node deployment.
-For details refer to Node Operators.
+Node operators can choose from several options for their node deployment; for details, refer to Node Operators.
 Every auto-assign workload deployment happens on a machine best suited for it.
-The Atlas Network Scheduler is responsible for finding the best machine whenever a new auto-assign workload gets added to the pipeline.
+The Atlas Network Scheduler is responsible for finding the best machine whenever a new auto-assign workload is added to the pipeline.

 The scheduler logic works in three stages: